-The appendix is a coiled, 8- 12 cm tube attached to the caecum (the first part of the large intestine or bowel).
+The appendix is a small coiled tube attached to the caecum (the first part of the large intestine or bowel).
 It is usually located in the lower right side of the abdomen.

 What is appendicitis?

 Appendicitis is inflammation of the appendix.
 This can be caused by an infection or a blockage in the appendix.
-With a blockage, the appendix can become swollen and easily infected by bacteria.
-The swelling and infection can cause the appendix to rupture (burst).
-This results in peritonitis (infection inside the abdomen) or the formation of an abscess around the appendix.
+The appendix becomes swollen and infected by bacteria.
+Complicated appendicitis is when the swelling and infection causes the appendix to rupture (burst).
+This results in peritonitis (infection inside the abdomen) or an abscess around the appendix.
 In early appendicitis this rarely happens and rupture does not occur in every case.
 There are no medically proven ways to prevent appendicitis from happening.

 What are the most common signs and symptoms of appendicitis?

-- Pain that starts near the belly button, then moves to the right side (this feature may not be present in children aged under 5 years).
+- Pain that starts near the belly button, then moves to the right side (this is often not present in children aged under 5 years).

 How can the doctor be sure it’s appendicitis?

 The diagnosis of appendicitis can usually be made by examining your child and discussing their symptoms.
 Blood tests, an ultrasound or other investigations may be done if the diagnosis is less certain.
-A period of observation in hospital is often more useful than tests.
 The diagnosis can be more difficult in younger children.
 Sometimes, the diagnosis isn’t suspected until the appendix has ruptured.
-In a small number of cases, the diagnosis is suspected but the symptoms prove to have another cause.
+In a small number of cases, the symptoms prove to have another cause.

 Treatment of appendicitis

 The best treatment is to remove the appendix, although in some situations appendicitis can be treated with antibiotics.
 Your doctor can discuss this with you.
 The operation is done through a single incision over the appendix or by laparoscopy (‘key hole’ surgery).
 Antibiotics are given at the time of the operation to reduce the chance of infection.

 What happens to my child before going to the operating theatre?

-- Your child must not eat or drink (‘nil by mouth’) to have an empty stomach before the operation.
-The doctors and nurses will talk to you about the timings for this.
+- Your child must not eat or drink (‘nil by mouth’) so that they have an empty stomach before the operation.
+The doctors and nurses will talk to you about this.

-- Your child should try to empty their bladder (pass urine) before the procedure.
+- Your child should try to pass urine before the procedure.
 If your child is not able to pass urine please tell the surgical team before the operation.
-In this case a catheter may be needed to empty the bladder in theatre.

-- Your child will be monitored, measuring temperature, respirations, pulse and any changes in behaviour or level of pain
+- Your child will be monitored, measuring temperature, respirations, pulse, changes in behavior and pain.

-- Your child may be given fluids in a drip (intravenous).
+- Your child may be given fluids and antibiotics through a drip (intravenous).

-- A nasogastric tube (a tube through the nose to the stomach to keep the stomach empty and prevent vomiting) may be used if your child is unwell and vomiting a lot.
+- A nasogastric tube (a tube through the nose to the stomach to keep the stomach empty) may be used if your child is unwell and vomiting a lot.

 - Your child will be given pain medicine.

-- Any other treatment needed before the operation will be explained by the doctors and nurses looking after your child.
+Any other treatment needed before the operation will be explained by the doctors and nurses looking after your child.
 The timing of the operation will depend on your child’s condition and will be discussed with you.